bright/new-www/content/blog/and-they-lived-bright-ever-after…-the-story-of-bright-inventions.md

 ![2021](/images/2021.png)

-In 2021 we launched a beta version of our first original product – [BrightTreasury](https://treasury.bright.dev) app for Kusama and Polkadot.
+In 2021 we launched a beta version of **our first original product – [BrightTreasury](https://treasury.bright.dev) app for Kusama and Polkadot**.
 The app is a result of over 6 years of experience in blockchain development.
 The app was funded by the Web3 Foundation.

 ![BrightTreasury](/images/treasury_www_3.png)